A wedding surrounded by a shimmering beach and lush gardens...

 - Renewal of vows: Couple must be already married and bring a regular photocopy of their marriage certificate.

-- For Symbolic weddings & Renewal of Vows: The couple will receive a marriage certificate without legal bearing on the wedding date.
+- Renewal of Vows: The couple will receive a marriage certificate without legal bearing on the wedding day.

 - Important: All weddings at Riu properties in Jamaica are subject to mandatory payment of Judge/Minister and documentation fees which is established by the local government, this payment will be made at the reception of the Riu Hotel where the wedding will be performed, this applies even if you're traveling with a Minister of your own, as this is established by law in Jamaica.
 All Riu wedding packages prices are pre-established therefore can not be modified or waived.